ArctosDB/documentation-wiki/_documentation/users.markdown

 - Arctos Agents are people (and some other stuff) who do things – collectors, identifiers, data entry personnel, etc.
 - Arctos Operators are people who can create or update data in Arctos.
 They must be both users and agents before they may become operators.

+## Rules

+* Only people may have Operator accounts.
+* Each person who wishes to have an Operator account must also have exactly one Agent record of type Person.
+* Each person may have only one Operator account.
+* The person's Agent record and Operator account must be linked together permanently.
+* Any action which disturbs or destabilizes this one account/one person/one agent relationship will result in administrative action.

 ## Creating Operators